 Colon and Rectal Cancers

 For tumours of the large bowel (colon), chemotherapy is often recommended after surgery in order to reduce the risk of spread of microscopic disease and improve overall survival.
-This is especially the case when the tumour has advanced through the entire bowel wall, spread to lymph nodes removed with the bowel, has invaded a nearby organ or if the patient presents with obstruction or perforation of the bowel.
+This is especially the case in most T3 and nearly all T4 tumours, node positive disease, or if a patient initially presents with high risk features such as obstruction or perforation of the bowel.

-For tumours of the rectum, six weeks of pre-operative chemotherapy and radiotherapy are usually recommended together in order to reduce the risk of recurrence and shrink the tumour, which sometimes permits an easier operation.
+For tumours of the rectum, six weeks of pre-operative, combined chemotherapy and radiotherapy are standard now in order to reduce the risk of recurrence of the primary rectal cancer as well as shrink or "down-stage" the tumour, which can permits an easier operation and avoid a permanent colostomy bag.

-Surgery is then performed six weeks after completing combined chemo-radiation, which gives the body time to recover.
+Surgery is performed six weeks after completing combined chemo-radiation, which is enought time for the body time to recover.
 Sometimes, further chemotherapy or other systemic therapy is recommended also, depending upon what the specialist pathologist sees in the tumour under the microscope after surgery.
+Quite often, no viable tumour is visible in the resected rectum, indicating a complete response to the chemoradiation.

-The side effects of radiotherapy for colon and rectal cancers are unique to each case, as it depends upon the extent of surgery and whether it is delivered before or after surgery.
+The side effects of radiotherapy for colon and rectal cancers are unique to each case, as it depends upon the extent of surgery and whether it is delivered pre-operatively or post-operatively.

-Combined chemotherapy and radiotherapy before surgery is more common for rectal cancers and is usually very well tolerated over the five week course.
+Pre-operative, concomitant chemoradiation, known as neo-adjuvant therapy, is more common for locally advanced rectal cancers and is usually very well tolerated over the five week course.

-Common, early side effects from the radiotherapy component include tiredness, a skin reaction and increased use of the bladder and bowel associated with some mild discomfort.
-When surgery is performed, most of the tissue which has been treated is then removed, which makes late side effects from radiotherapy rare.
+Common, early side effects from the radiotherapy component include fatigue, a skin reaction, mild proctitis and mild cystitis.
+A total mesorectal excision is then performed and most of the irradiated tissue is removed, making late side effects rare.